eja-technologies/FindmeDA/README.md

 # FindmeDA
-It is a desktop App aimed at helping people easily locate offices
+It is a desktop App aimed at helping people easily locate offices and find jobs and jobs seekers.